 The Employment Tribunal have for some time been prepared to discount the terms of a contract in circumstances where the contract is deemed to be a sham.
 More recently, the Supreme Court has gone further than this and set aside express contractual terms that are inconsistent with the reality of the relationship of the parties, in circumstances where no common intention to mislead has been established.

 This is what happened in Autoclenz Ltd v Belcher & Others , where the Supreme Court considered whether car valets were employees or workers, even though the express terms of their contracts indicated that they were self-employed and the HMRC, which undertook a review in 2004, was satisfied by this definition.

 In this case, Autoclenz had a contract with British Car Auctions.
 It advertised for self-employed valets and successful applicants were referred to as “sub-contractors” in their contracts.
 The terms of these contracts stated that the valets could provide a substitute, that there was no mutuality of obligation and they could refuse work.

 However, despite these terms, the Employment Tribunal considered the reality of the relationship, finding the express contractual terms inconsistent with the actual relationship between the parties and therefore that the valets were employees.

 This case not only demonstrates that the HMRC and Employment Tribunal can make different decisions on an individual’s employment status, but also paves the way for the Employment Tribunal to disregard contractual terms that suggest self-employment if they do not reflect the actual legal obligations of the parties, a point employment agencies and companies engaging workers in novel or unusual ways should be conscious of.

 Lyons Davidson’s employment teams are happy to provide advice on this or any other employment matters.
-For more information, please contact us on 0117 904 6000.
+For more information, please contact our Employment Law specialists or call us on 0117 904 6000.